UBC-MDS/DSCI_522_Group411/src/hypothesis_test.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+ANOVA is a special case of linear model that assumes categorical predictors.
+Because many of our features are categorical with numerous levels, we can use ANOVA to calculate and interpret the features’ p-values.

 At a significance level of 0.05, it appears that the following features are significant as their p-values are less than the significance level: